coryknopp/CodeCoverageAPI/README.md

 # CodeCoverageAPI

-To execute coverage API, run `sh build.sh`.
-This will run Cobertura to get coverage data and then run coverage API.

-Alternatively, run `sh run.sh` to build the coverage API without running Cobertura first.
-This will only work if `cobertura.ser` already exists.

-To run all coverage API JUnit tests, run `sh test.sh`.
+CodeCoverageAPI is a simple Java coverage analysis tool that provides an API for formatting and visualizing code coverage results.

+By default, CodeCoverageAPI parses Cobertura coverage data but it can easily be extended to parse any coverage data files.

 # Getting Started

-Download `code-coverage-1.0.jar` and include as a dependency in your Java project.
+Download `code-coverage-api-1.0.jar` and include as a dependency in your Java project.

 Initialize a `CoverageAnalyzer` object, including the path to your serialized data file as a parameter.
 Be sure that you use Cobertura version 2.0.3 to get your coverage information.